tonghuikang/automatic-prompt-engineer/README.md

 - Repeat.

 This notebook will also produce
-- The [classification](https://tonghuikang.github.io/automatic-prompt-engineer/html_output/iteration-classification-002-diff.html) at each iteration of the prompt.
+- The [classification](https://tonghuikang.github.io/automatic-prompt-engineer/html_output/iteration-classification-002.html) (or just the [mistakes](https://tonghuikang.github.io/automatic-prompt-engineer/html_output/iteration-classification-002-diff.html)) at each iteration of the prompt.
 - The [history](https://tonghuikang.github.io/automatic-prompt-engineer/html_output/prompt-history-classification.html) of the prompt and relevant metrics.
 - (These will be saved locally as html files)